Reed Reactor Experimenter Information

 Neutron activation analysis (NAA) is a method of analysis that detects one or more nuclides in a sample.
 NAA can also determine the amount of the nuclide present, even in very small quantities.
 The sample in question may be solid, liquid, or gaseous.
 NAA is the experiment type most often performed at the reactor.

 Samples are activated in the reactor by neutron absorption.
 When a nucleus absorbs a neutron, a particle and a gamma ray are generally produced.
-Each nuclide produces a characteristic gamma ray, so analysis of the energy of these gamma rays will indicate the presence and amount of a nuclide in a sample.
+Each nuclide produces a characteristic gamma ray, so analysis of the energy and frequency of these gamma rays will indicate the presence and amount of a nuclide in a sample.

 Not all elements can be activated by neutron absorption, and we can only analyze gamma-emitting nuclides.
 While this means that not all elements can be found with NAA, it also means that organic materials will be ignored completely in the analysis.
 However, this does mean that the nuclides that can be found are somewhat limited.
 Appended is a list of the nuclides that we can find.

 The other method is for samples that must be irradiated for longer periods of time and have longer half-lives.
-This method also will let unwanted nuclides with short half-lives decay away before analysis is performed.
+This method will let unwanted nuclides with short half-lives decay away before analysis is performed.
 To do this, we insert a number of samples into the rotary specimen rack, known also as the lazy susan.
 Up to eighty samples may be irradiated at one time with the lazy susan, and the samples may be irradiated for very long periods of time if necessary.
 Samples irradiated in the lazy susan will generally be counted for longer than those irradiated with the rabbit, so it may be some time before all of your data is available.

 If you are planning to look for an element in quantities on the order of micrograms to nanograms, you should talk with us about the minimum detectable quantity of that element in our reactor.
 If we do not have a suitable known minimum detectable quantity for an appropriate interval of kilowatt-hours on record, we can help you set up an experiment to find the minimum detectable quantity yourself.

-Overview | NAA | PGNAA | Gamma | Scheduling | Elements | Sample Preparation ]
+Overview | NAA | Gamma | Scheduling | Elements ]

 Gamma Irradiation